SHIVAMAMBAH/CPP-Projects/Notepad Clone/README.md

 ```
 - WIN32 API is used for making Graphical Windows based application.
 Since it is a Windows application.
 - The entry point is the **WinMain** function.
+- **int** is the return type of the **WinMain** function.
+- **WINAPI** is a MACRO that defines the calling convention for the function.
+- **Calling Function** specifies how the function should be called at the assembly level including how parameters are passed and how the stack is cleaned up.
+WINAPI is defined as _stdcall which is the standard calling convention used by the WINDOW API.
 ## Usage/Examples
 ```C++
 int WINAPI WinMain(HINSTANCE hInst, HINSTANCE hPrevinst, LPSTR args, int nCmdShow)